 What to do?

-Try to protect Your Baby in the early years from stressful situations and from people that could hurt your child.
+Try to protect Your Child in the early years from stressful situations and from people that could hurt your child.
 Even though it’s passive, neglect also seriously hurts a child.

 If you are going through a difficult time with your partner or are having financial problems, look for help from outside — maybe the grandparents can help your child to grow up without much exposure to a lot of stress.